-Rainer Hagen was born in Hamburg and graduated in literature and theatre studies in Munich.
+Rainer Hagen was born in Hamburg and graduated in literature and theater studies in Munich.
 He later worked for radio and TV, most recently as chief editor of a German public broadcasting service.
-Together they have collaborated on several TASCHEN titles, including Masterpieces in Detail, Pieter Bruegel and Francisco de Goya.
+Together they have collaborated on several TASCHEN titles, including Masterpieces in Detail, Pieter Bruegel, and Francisco de Goya.

 About the series